 The ECOWAS Court of Justice was created pursuant to the Revised Treaty of the Economic Community of West African States of 1993, and is headquartered in Abuja, Nigeria.
 In addition to providing advisory opinions on the meaning of Community law, the Court has jurisdiction to examine cases involving:

 - an alleged failure by a Member State to comply with Community law;

 - a dispute relating to the interpretation and application of Community acts;

 - dispute between Community institutions and their officials;

 - Community liability

 - the legality of Community laws and policies

 The Court has heard cases involving education (see SERAP v.
-Nigeria, Judgment, ECW/CCJ/APP/0808, Oct.
-27, 2009, finding that education is a legal and human right), due process (see Manneh v.
-Gambia, Judgment No. ECW/CCJ/JUD/03/08, 5 June 2008); the rights of women and children (see Amouzou Henry v.
-Cote d’Ivoire, Judgment No. ECW/CCJ/JUG/04/09, 17 December 2009); and slavery (see Hadijatou Mani Koraou v.
-Niger, Judgment No. ECW/CCJ/JUD/06/08, 27 October 2008).
-See also Habre v.
-Senegal, Judgment No. ECW/CCJ/JUD/06/10, 18 November 2010, finding that the former President of Chad could not be tried by a Senegalese court for international crimes committed in Chad because it would violate the prohibition of non-retroactive penal law.
+Federal Republic of Nigeria, Judgment No. ECW/CCJ/APP/0808, 27 October 2009, finding that education is a legal and human right), due process (see Ebrimah Manneh v.
+Republic of the Gambia, Judgment No. ECW/CCJ/JUD/03/08, 5 June 2008); the rights of women and children (see Amouzou Henry v.
+Republic of Côte d’Ivoire, Judgment No. ECW/CCJ/JUG/04/09, 17 December 2009); and slavery (see Hadijatou Mani Koraou v.
+Republic of Niger, Judgment No. ECW/CCJ/JUD/06/08, 27 October 2008).
+See also Hissein Habré v.
+Republic of Senegal, Judgment No. ECW/CCJ/JUD/06/10, 18 November 2010, finding that the former President of Chad could not be tried by a Senegalese court for international crimes committed in Chad because it would violate the prohibition of non-retroactive penal law.